JamesAGarcia/liferay-learn/docs/commerce/latest/en/commerce-roles-and-permissions/product-management-permissions-reference.md

 **Commerce Application Model** (listed under Application Admin): Application Models are Brand entries that can be linked with BOM folders to organize BOM diagrams by version.
 Each model has only a name and year.

+**Commerce Applications** (listed under Application Admin): <!--FINISH; 7.4, previously listed under Control Panel > General Permissions-->

-The above resources (excluding Commerce Product) have the following permissions:
+The above resources (except Commerce Products, Commerce Catalogs, Commerce Pricing, and Commerce BOM) have the following permissions:

 | Permission | Description |
 |---|---|